m416kar98k/tbi-pvs-pipe/README.md

 - NeuroBattery (Please visit https://github.com/jeffduda/NeuroBattery/)

 ## How to Run
-- For every level, must run the previous levels to continue on the next level.
+- Select ROOT_FOLDER your for demographic summary and compressed scanning
-- Select CSV_FOLDER and ZIP_FOLDER for demographic summary and compressed scanning
+- Put your demographic summary in ROOT_FOLDER/csv
-- Select ANALYSIS_FOLDER and STATISTICS_FOLDER
+- Put your compressed scanning in ROOT_FOLDER/zip

 If you are preprocessing structural data:
 1. run level00_man_rename-qsub.py